 Almost three years have passed since Fujifilm declared the Instax Mini 9 camera.
 With its successor, the Instax Mini 11, seems much like its predecessor on the exterior but introduces a few significant updates to the exposure lens and settings.
 Let us discover all of the principal differences between both of these instant cameras today!

-Due to a substantial new feature combined with enhanced usability and decorative refinements, the Mini 11 won’t merely shoot much better photographs but is also simpler to use and better-looking.
-While there are not many differences between Mini 9 and Mini 8 the Mini 11 does feel to be a significant upgrade.
+Due to substantial new features combined with enhanced usability and decorative refinements, the Mini 11 is not only much better at photographs but it is also simpler to use and better-looking than the mini 9.
+While there are not many differences between Mini 9 and Mini 8, the Mini 11 does feel to be a significant upgrade.

 Instax Mini 9 vs Mini 11: Technical Differences

-The Instax Mini 11 uses the same underlying design as its predecessor, utilizing the equal 62 x 46mm Instax minute picture and keeping the same 60mm f12.7 lens employed at the Instax Mini 9.
+The Instax Mini 11 uses the same underlying design as its predecessor, utilizing the equal 62 x 46mm Instax instant film and keeping the same 60mm f12.7 lens which was also used in the Instax Mini 9.
 However, the Mini 11 is a far more capable camera, thanks to 2 crucial updates

-Mini 9 includes a manually controlled switch that the user needs to function to select between five different exposure settings, ranging from bright sunlight to inside.
-The right exposure setting is signaled on an LED screen over the lens barrel before shooting.
+Mini 9 includes a manually controlled switch that the user needs to function to select between five different exposure settings, ranging from bright sunlight to indoor shots.
+The right exposure setting is signaled via an LED screen over the lens barrel before shooting.

-Where the Mini 9 includes a fixed shutter speed of 1/60 sec, the Mini 11’s digital camera will vary mechanically between 1/2 and 1/250 sec, allowing the camera to capture correctly-exposed pictures in a much more comprehensive selection of lighting requirements, both day and night.
+Where the Mini 9 includes a fixed shutter speed of 1/60 sec, the Mini 11’s digital camera will vary automatically in between 1/2 and 1/250 sec, allowing the camera to capture correctly-exposed pictures in a much more comprehensive selection of lighting requirements, both day and night.